Service by Posting (when you can't find your spouse in a divorce without kids)

 In addition, if your spouse can show that you did not look hard enough before serving by posting then your spouse may be able to get a new trial no matter how much time has passed.

-If you have questions, it’s important to talk with a lawyer before service by posting.
+If you have questions, it is important to speak with a lawyer before service by posting.